The 22 Best and Worst Foods for Your Breath

-Yes, protein is good for you, and that’s why we rave about it all the time.
+Yes, protein is good for you, and that's why we rave about it all the time.
 But eating too much of it can cause your breath to smell baaaad.
-“When you don’t eat enough carbs, the body burns fat and protein for fuel.
+"When you don't eat enough carbs, the body burns fat and protein for fuel.
 It does so by a process called ketosis.
-Unfortunately, ketones have an awful smell that cannot be masked by brushing or flossing,” says Isabel Smith, RD.
+Unfortunately, ketones have an awful smell that cannot be masked by brushing or flossing," says Isabel Smith, RD.
 Cutting back on your daily dose of protein and upping your carbs can remedy the issue, as can doubling your water intake.
-Learn the 7 Things that Happen to Your Body When You Eat Too Much Protein.

 Better hold off on that Trident.
 According to Napoli, sugar is a really easy fuel source for bacteria, causing it to multiply (and stink up your mouth).
 So, unless those mints or gum say "sugar-free" on the label, they're not going to keep your breath smooch-ready.

-It turns out that wine and cheese aren’t as sexy as they sound.
+It turns out that wine and cheese aren't as sexy as they sound.
 Dairy products are packed with sugar—and when you eat a lot of sugar-filled dairy products, that can cause a lot of unwanted odors in the mouth.
-Love cheese but have been meaning to cut back on dairy?
-Don’t miss these 22 Expert Tips for How to Eat Less Dairy.

 Any fish that comes out of a can is going to carry a stench.
-And when you lunch on tuna, that smell isn’t going to disappear.
+And when you lunch on tuna, that smell isn't going to disappear.
 When fish gets tinned, it begins to oxidize, which is why they have a scent.
 This smell clings to your mouth, giving your breath an unpleasant fishy odor.
-Ew.
+No thanks!

 This is probably one of the worst foods you could eat before a makeout session.
 Horseradish contains a super pungent chemical called isothiocyanate which has an, um, unique odor.

 Foods high in acid can do some serious mouth sabotage.
-“Odor-producing bacteria thrive in an acidic environment, so it’s best to avoid eating an excessive amount of acidic foods like citrus and tomatoes if you can’t wash out your mouth soon after,” says Sharp.
-And as if your options are limited enough, here are 23 Foods that Ruin Date Night.
+"Odor-producing bacteria thrive in an acidic environment, so it's best to avoid eating an excessive amount of acidic foods like citrus and tomatoes if you can't wash out your mouth soon after," says Sharp.